 - Obtaining the relevant documents required to make the application

-- Preparing the executors’ or administrators’ oath
+- Preparing the executors’ or administrators’ legal statement

 - Completing the relevant HMRC forms